-The target revenue expected to be collected in the 2013/14 Disclosure year is \$169.6 million.
-This is determined in accordance with the "Electricity Distribution Service Default Price-Quality path Determination, 2012" (30th November, 2012)
+In accordance with Clauses 2.4.1(2) and 2.4.3(3),(4) of the ID Determination 2012, the target revenue expected to be collected in the 2014/15 Disclosure year is \$182.1 million.
+This is determined in accordance with the "Electricity Distribution Service Default Price-Quality path Determination, 2012" (30 November, 2012).

-Table 5 outlines key components of target revenue required to cover the costs and return on investment for 2013/14 year associated with WELL's provision of electricity lines services as outlined in the DPP Determination 2012.
+Table 6 outlines key cost components required to cover the costs and return on investment for the 2014/15 year associated with WELL's provision of electricity lines services in accordance with the DPP Determination 2012.

-Key cost allowance from DPP decision Building Block Allowance (\$m)
+Key cost allowance in accordance with DPP decision Building Block Allowance (\$m)

-Opex 33.1
+Opex 34.4

-Depreciation 30.6
+Depreciation 32.1

-Return on capital 39.6
+Return on capital 41.5

-Tax allowance 9.8
+Tax allowance 10.6

+Recoverable costs 75.2

+Pass-through costs 2.9

-Table 5 - Key components of target revenue to cover provision of electricity line services15
+Table 6 - Key cost components to cover provision of electricity line services